tidymodels/tidymodels.org/learn/work/fairness-readmission/index.md

 :::

-As in the plot above, we see that almost all of the most performant model configurations arise from the boosted tree modeling workflow.
+Almost all of the most performant model configurations arise from the boosted tree modeling workflow.
 Let's examine the results for specifically the modeling workflow that encodes age as a number more thoroughly:

 ::: {.cell layout-align="center"}